pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

     Or we can use strict mode and in this case error 'Cannot set property 'name' of undefined"' will appear bacause in strict mode this will not be equals `window` but will be equals `undefined`

 **What's the difference between `.call` and `.apply`?**

-These methods both call the function with a specific this value.
-The *apply()* method accepts two arguments: the value of this and an array of arguments.
-The *call()* method has the same behavior as apply(), but arguments are passed to it differently.
-Using call() arguments must be enumerated specifically.
+These methods both call the function with a specific `this` value.
+The `apply()` method accepts two arguments: the value of this and an array of arguments.
+The `call()` method has the same behavior as `apply()`, but arguments must be separated by comma.

 **Explain `Function.prototype.bind`.**

-ECMAScript 5 defines an addition method called 'bind()'.
-The 'bind()' method create a new function instance whose this value is bound to the value to that was passed into 'bind()'.
+`bind` allows us to set up which object is treated as `this` within the function call.
+It can be useful when we want to change the context of some function calling.

 **When would you use `document.write()`?**

+First, what is `document.write()`?
+`document.write()` writes to the document (or web page).
+It takes the content you want to write as a parameter.
+An invocation could look like this:
+`document.write("<h1>JS is awesome!</h1>");`

+*Problems with document.write()*:

+It replaced the entire content of the document with the parameter of this function.
+Obviously that’s a problem right there - `document.write()` shouldn’t be used after the page has loaded to change the content as it will overwrite the entire page (probably not what you wanted to happen...).

+`document.write()` doesn’t work for XHTML pages.

+*Possible situations to use `document.write()`*

+It seems that the only “approved” time to use document.write() is for third party code to be included (such as ads or Google Analytics).
+Since document.write() is always available (mostly) it is a good choice for third party vendors to use it to add their scripts.
+They don’t know what environment you're using, if jQuery is or isn’t available, or what your onload events are.
+And with document.write() they don’t have to.

+So don’t use it yourself, unless your working for the third party.

 **What's the difference between feature detection, feature inference, and using the UA string?**